TEAM

 The IHR has been founded in Geneva in 2010 by doctors B.H.
 Walpoth, M. Meyer, and Mr. Ph.
 Baumann.
 In 2020 it was updated onto the REDCap database by doctors B.H.
 Walpoth, M. Meyer, E. Cools and D. Courvoisier and reviewed by the International Working Group on Accidental Hypothermia (IWAH).

 Beat H. Walpoth, MD, is a Swiss Emeritus cardiovascular surgeon; medical degree from the University of Zurich (1972), postgraduate training at Harvard, (1973-75) and Stanford Universities (1982-84) and visiting professor at the University of Verona, Italy.
 He has over 150 publications including “Outcome of Survivors of Accidental Deep Hypothermia and Circulatory Arrest Treated with Extracorporeal Blood Warming” published in the New England Journal of Medicine (PDF) which is still the key paper for extracorporeal life support (ECLS), a technique pioneered by his mentor, Prof. Althaus, at the University Hospital, Bern.
-Founder and organizer of the International Symposia on Accidental Hypothermia (PDF).
+Founder and organizer of the International Symposia on Accidental Hypothermia, now renamed International Hypothermia Day (IHD) (PDF).
 At the University Hospital of Geneva he and his team developed the International Hypothermia Registry (IHR).

-Evelien Cools, MD, obtained her medical degree from the University of Leuven, Belgium, where she also received her specialization in anesthesiology and reanimation in 2016 and is now working at the University Hospital of Geneva, Switzerland.
+Evelien Cools, MD, obtained her medical degree from the University of Leuven, Belgium, where she also received her specialization in anesthesiology and reanimation in 2016.From 2018 – 2024 she was working at the University Hospital of Geneva, Switzerland.Dr.
+Cools is now senior staff physician at the Hospital Riviera-Chablais, Switzerland.
 Inspired by the mountains since childhood she became involved in mountain medicine in 2014, after obtaining the Diploma of Mountain and Expedition Medicine from the UIAA/ICAR/ISMM.
-She is also an emergency helicopter physician at REGA, Geneva, Member of the Swiss Society of Mountain Medicine (SSMM), Intervention Group of Mountain Medicine (GRIMM) and the Swiss Alpine Club (SAC).
+She was an emergency helicopter physician at REGA, and now with AIR ZERMATT, Member of the Swiss Society of Mountain Medicine (SSMM), Intervention Group of Mountain Medicine (GRIMM) and the Swiss Alpine Club (SAC).
+Co-author of the ELSO Guidelines for Accidental Hypothermia.

 Working Group